640 South State StreetDover, Delaware 19901

 Avoid gardening, cleaning bird cages, cleaning fish tanks, or changing cat litter, all of which can expose you to bacteria.

 If you are at very high-risk for neutropenia and are admitted to the hospital for more than one week, such as with bone marrow transplants, the restrictions are often more stringent.
-You will usually stay in an isolated room, and visitors must wash their hands and wear face masks.
-You will eat a low-bacteria diet that excludes all fresh fruits, vegetables, and undercooked meats and eggs.
+You will usually stay in an isolated room.
+Visitors must wash their hands and wear face masks.
+You will eat a low-bacteria diet that leaves out all fresh fruits, vegetables, and undercooked meats and eggs.
 You must also avoid fresh cut flowers or plants that can harbor bacteria.

-It is critical to check closely for signs of infection and report to their doctor or emergency room immediately with the following symptoms:
+It is critical to check closely for signs of infection and report to their healthcare provider or emergency room immediately with the following symptoms:

 Shortness of breath

-Burning or pain with urination, or a desire to urinate frequently
+Burning or pain with urination, or a desire to urinate often

 Sore mouth or throat